Seth-msum/340Group8/README.md

 ### Jaylin - Customer(Tomas Zamba)

-Jaylin loves Target, her grandmother and grandfather always broth her to target after church sermons.
+Jaylin loves Target, her grandmother and grandfather always brought her to target after church sermons.
 They would walk into Target looking for exquisite clothes as well the perfumes.
 At the end of their trip, her grandfather always both her ice coffee from Starbucks.
-Furthermore, since Jayling recently got a child, she only has time to walk in the isle for a short time.
+Furthermore, since Jaylin recently got a child, she only has time to walk in the aisle for a short time.
 She knows other stores have an application where she can see their inventory.
 However, she does not want to be disloyal to Target.
 Additionally, Jaylin is not tech-savvy, after all.
 She only used her mobile phone when calling or messaging her friends or family.
 However, she is willing to learn more about operating the mobile phone effectively when Target has an application where she can see the inventory.

 ## User Stories